hm-lang/core/proposals/README.md

 ### argument objects

-TODO: this strays from the initial hm-lang idea of only function arguments being references. can we return to this ideal or are these absolutely needed?  we probably need pointers in some sense, but it would be nice to have some guarantees on things like this.  we probably need a borrow checker (like Rust):
+TODO: we probably need a borrow checker (like Rust):

 ```
 Result?; some_nullable_result()